Configuration

 Config Command

-$ task config regex on
+$ task config regex off

 Config file ~/.taskrc modified.